arkui-x/docs/en/application-dev/reference/apis/js-apis-app-ability-want.md

   });
   ```

-- Currently, the following data types are supported by want: string, number, Boolean.
+- Currently, the following data types are supported by parameters: string, number, Boolean.

     * String
         ```ts